 Trainees who successfully complete the first phase of training are approved to begin working as Intern Surrogate Partners.
 Interns work with real clients, closely collaborate with each client's therapist, and prepare for and review every session with an experienced surrogate partner mentor.
 Interns are providing benefits to clients while continuing their learning through these real-world experiences.
 While there are some cases that are too complex for a new intern, many cases are appropriate for intern surrogate partners.
 IPSA Training staff and mentors help evaluate cases to determine whether an intern has sufficient experience and skills to successfully assist each client.

 Confirmation of a specific surrogate partner's training, certification, and good standing in IPSA can be verified through IPSA Membership Committee or the IPSA Referrals Coordinator.
 You may also consult our list of IPSA-Certified Surrogate Partners

 The Character of a Surrogate Partner

 Although there are no specific academic degrees required of a surrogate partner, there are certain personal qualities and life experiences that seem to provide a valuable foundation for surrogate partner skills.
-These include intelligence, compassion, warmth, comfort sharing one’s own body and sexuality, empathy, patience.
-Knowledge of sex therapy principles and practices, good communication skills.
+These include intelligence, compassion, warmth, comfort sharing one’s own body and sexuality, empathy, patience, knowledge of sex therapy principles and practices, and good communication skills.
 Non-judgmental attitudes toward sexual orientation, choice of lifestyle, and consensual sexual activities are also highly important.